Split Earlobe Repair Split earlobe repair surgery, is a quick and efficient way of repairing stretched or split earlobes.

 Before considering treatment it is also important to be aware that all procedures carry a certain amount of risk and it is important that you understand the risks involved with Split ear repair.

 Why choose us:

 We believe that you should see a qualified surgeon who will be performing the Split Ear Repair right from the start.

-Following your free no-obligation consultation, it is important give yourself some time to ensure that you want the treatment and to make sure you feel at ease with the surgeon who will be treating you.
+Following your consultation, it is important give yourself some time to ensure that you want the treatment and to make sure you feel at ease with the surgeon who will be treating you.